How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • Practicing strategies between sessions

-CBT is one of the most researched forms of psychotherapy and is considered a gold-standard treatment for both anxiety and depression.
+CBT is among the most extensively researched forms of psychotherapy and is considered a gold-standard treatment for both anxiety and depression.

 How Anxiety Affects Daily Life